Bodacious/motion-splash_generator/README.md

 Are you tired of spending hours creating all of the different splash image versions you need for your app?

-**Splash Generator** effortlessly generates all of the iOS icon versions you'll ever need.
+**Splash Generator** effortlessly generates all of the iOS splash images you'll ever need.

 Need icons?
 We gots them here: https://github.com/KatanaCode/motion-icon_generator